• Skip to primary navigation

 Instructions

-1. Preheat the oven to 375°F. Line a 1/2 sheet pan with parchment paper or a silicone baking mat.
+• Preheat the oven to 375 °F. Line a 1/2 sheet pan with parchment paper or a silicone baking mat.

-2. Whisk together the flours, cocoa, salt, baking powder and sugar.
-Toss the chocolate chips into the flour and use a whisk to distribute the chips.
+• Whisk together 10 oz all purpose flour, 6 ¾ oz cake flour, 2 oz cocoa powder, 1 teaspoon table salt, 2 tablespoons baking powder, and 2 oz granulated sugar.
+Toss 6 oz mini chocolate chips into the flour and use a whisk to distribute the chips.

-3. Toss the butter slices into the flour.
+• Toss 8 oz unsalted butter slices into the flour.
 Use your fingers to work the butter into the flour until the pieces are no larger than a pea.

-4. Whisk the eggs into the buttermilk.
-Pour the buttermilk into flour mixture.
+• Whisk 2 large eggs into 12 oz buttermilk and pour them into flour mixture.
 Toss the mixture with a spoon or spatula until it begins to form a dough.
 Turn the dough out onto a well floured surface and lightly knead about 5-10 times to bring the dough together.
 This is a very wet dough so keep your hands well floured and use a light touch while kneading.
 You don't wan't to knock all the air out of the dough.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.